Non-Medical Home Care Services [Everything You Need To Know]

 Respite care

+Flexibility is a hallmark of non-medical home care services.
 Senior home care providers tailor services as needed to the individual client.
 The services mentioned above are some of the most common services offered.
 Additional services that can be added as needed include:

 FAQs About Non-Medical Home Care Services

+Now that you know more about the specific non-medical home care services available for your loved, you may have some questions about non-medical home care in general.
 Here are some of the most common questions prospective clients have about home care services.

 How much does non-medical home care cost?

-This one is impossible to answer because costs are dependent on how often caregivers are needed, the duration of their shifts and the services offered.
+This one is impossible to answer because costs are dependent on how often caregivers are needed, the duration of their shifts, and the services offered.
 What is proven is that bringing non-medical care into the home to support client independence is typically far less expensive than other residential living options.

 Do we have to use all of the services?